CARING FOR YOUR LINGERIE

 - Do not dry clean, iron or bleach.
 Make sure a swimsuit is 100% dry before storing.

-- If you find there are granules of sand left in the fibres of the swimsuit even after washing, here's a trick - wait until the swimsuit is dry and (slowly but surely) stretch the fabric over your fingernails and this will "flick out" the sand gains.
+- If you find there are granules of sand left in the swimsuit even after washing, here's a trick - wait until the swimsuit is dry and (slowly but surely) stretch the fabric over your fingernails and this will "flick out" the sand gains.

 - Of all the types of swimming you can do, sitting in a jacuzzi spa with hot chlorinated water is the harshest environment for your swimsuit.
-For this reason, you may wish to keep your absolutely favourite swimsuit out of the jacuzzi.
+For this reason, you may wish to keep your absolutely favourite swimsuit out of the spa pool.

 HOW TO CARE FOR YOUR BREAST PROSTHESIS